cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 When we run this, the application just prints "Loading massive image..." and then hangs for 5 full seconds with no signs of life.
 The main thread is completely blocked.
 There is no way for us to draw any kind of progress spinner or update any other UI element while the image is loading.
 To the user, the application looks frozen — and, well, that's because it *is* frozen.

 Let's fix this!
 Let's use `std::async` just like I described a minute ago to kick off the heavy `LoadMassiveImage` function on a background thread, freeing the main thread to update the UI.
-While we're at it, let's encapsulate our spinner logic into a reusable `Spinner` class that iterates through an array of progress spinner characters when we call `Spin()` and cleans them up on destruction:
+While we're at it, let's encapsulate our spinner logic into a reusable `Spinner` class that iterates through an array of progress spinner characters when we call `Spin()` and cleans them up on destruction.
+Which allows us to use it in the main thread by calling its `Spin()` function in a while loop:

 <!--
 `CPP_SETUP_START`